visgl/hubble.gl/examples/trips/README.md

 ### How to add this feature to a hubble.gl example

-1. Add to the props to `DeckGl `component
+1. Add to props of the `DeckGl `component

 ```